Nanolx/NanoDroid/doc/Details.md

 The [> less](http://www.greenwoodsoftware.com/less/) Pager will be installed alongside.

-The `column` utility from [> bsdmainutils Launchpad](https://launchpad.net/ubuntu/+source/bsdmainutils) is included to beautify the output of the `nanodroid-overlay` script.

 ## microG

 microG is an Open Source replacement for Google Services, full details can be found at the microG homepage [> Website](http://microg.org/)